5 Social Media Strategies for Promoting Public Engagement

 Twitter chats are just one way to see your community grow and become more active.
 Encourage interaction through Instagram contests, Reddit AMAs (Ask Me Anything), Facebook polls, the newly-released Twitter polls, and more (be creative!)

-This is a two-in-one.
 (3) Go where your target demographic is, and sometimes that means (4) innovating and trying new things.

 In January 2015, CNN held the first — but perhaps not the last — Snapchat interview with U.S. Senator Rand Paul.
 While some dismissed it as a gimmick, 45% of Snapchat users are between 18 and 24 — a hard-to-reach demographic when it comes to politics.
 With this large consumer base in mind, brands ranging from Taco Bell to National Geographic have become active on the picture-messaging platform.

 Non-profits and community organizations have to take a similar approach when it comes to social media.
 Find out where your target demographic resides online and choose appropriate channels for reaching them.
 From Pinterest to Reddit, there are hundreds of platforms out there which can be tailored for your issue or campaign.

 (5) Be honest about the limitations of social media.